Eggs are a type of food that humans consume almost every day.

 Generally speaking, puppies can safely consume eggs up to once a day.
 However, if you are feeding your pup a high-protein diet or using egg whites as an ingredient in homemade dog treats, then it’s best to limit their intake to once per week or less.

-If you notice any adverse reactions such as digestive upset or an increase in stool volume after feeding eggs, discontinue use and consult with your veterinarian for further advice.
+If you notice any adverse reactions such as digestive upset or an increase in stool volume after feeding eggs, discontinue use and consult with your veterinarian for further advice as per The Wildest.

 (See also: Can Dogs Eat Eggshells?
 Yes, They Can)